learning-zone/javascript-basics/README.md

 **Real-World Use Case:**

 Redux reducers are **required to be pure functions** — `(state, action) => newState`.
 This constraint is what makes Redux DevTools' time-travel debugging possible: since reducers are pure, replaying a sequence of actions from any snapshot always produces the identical state, making bugs reproducible across environments.
-React's `useMemo` and `useCallback` hooks are essentially memoisation — they only work correctly when the computation or callback is pure (or referentially stable).
+React\'s `useMemo` and `useCallback` hooks are essentially memoisation — they only work correctly when the computation or callback is pure (or referentially stable).

 <div align="right">
     <b><a href="#table-of-contents">↥ back to top</a></b>